SilkRose/Pony/stories/catch-me-fainting/catch-me-fainting.md

 A few days had passed, and I had almost forgotten about our little rendezvous.
 But, luckily for me the worst possible thing had just happened.
 What was it?
 Oh, I don't remember… but it was obviously important.
 Far more importantly however, is that Pinkie Pie caught me!

 I smiled in her hooves as I take in the moment.
-She smiles at me with a curiosity in her eyes.
+She smiles back at me with a curiosity in her eyes.
 I want to reach out and touch her, but now is not the time.
-Now is the time to enjoy the moment.
+Now is the time for us.

 ***